DCalhas/siamese_schizophrenia_eeg/README.md

 ```

 ### Reproducibility/Comparison Baseline
 If you want to compare this model with your own in a different dataset, please modify **eeg.py** file to what best suits you.
-We thank you for your interest in our work :)
+The authors thank you for your interest in our work.
+Please cite our work when using it :)

 [Python - 3.7]: https://www.python.org/downloads/release/python-370/
 [tensorflow-gpu]: https://www.tensorflow.org/install/gpu